chaoss/metrics/activity-metrics/first-response-to-issue-duration.md

 # Issue Response Rate

 ## 1. Description
-Time between a new issue is opened and a maintainer responds Also called: bug response rate.
+Time between a new issue being opened and a maintainer responding.
+Also called: bug response rate.
 The maintainer is believed to not “pile on” but try to solve an issue.

 Below queries are using users with commit rights, not maintainer.